 Horses must jog the majority of the way to the center.
-Failure to jog the majority of the way to the center will result in a 0 for failure to complete the pattern as written.
-Horses must walk or stop prior to starting pattern.
-Beginning at the center of the arena facing the left wall or fence.
+Failure to jog the majority of the way to the center will result in 0 for failure to complete the pattern as written. horse must walk or stop prior to starting pattern.
+Beginning at the center of arena facing the left wall or fence.

 - 1. Complete four spins to the left.
 Hesitate. - 2.
 Complete four spins to the right.
-Hesitate. - 3.
-Beginning on the right lead, complete three circles to the right; the first circle small and slow; the next two circles large and fast.
+Hesitate. - Beginning on the right lead, complete three circles to the right: the first circles small and slow; the next two circles large and fast.
 Change leads at the center of the arena. - 4.
-Complete three circles to the left; the first circle small and slow; the next two circles large and fast.
+Complete three circles to the left: the first circles small and slow; the two circle large and fast.
 Change leads at the center of the arena. - 5.
-Begin a large circle to the right, but do not close this circle.
+Begin a large circle to the right but do not close this circle.
 Run down the center of the arena past the end marker and do a right rollback no hesitation. - 6.
-Run up the middle to the opposite end of the arena past the end marker and do a left rollback no hesitation. - 7.
+Run up the middle to the opposite end of the arena past the nd marker and do a left rollback. no hesitation. - 7.
 Run past the center marker and do a sliding stop.
 Back up to the center of the arena or at least ten feet (three meters).
-Hesitate to demonstrate completion of the pattern.
+Hesitate to demonstrate the completion of the pattern.

 - 1. Run past the center marker and do a sliding stop.
 Back up to the center of the arena or at least ten feet (three meters).
-Hesitate. - 2.
+Hesitate - 2.
 Complete four spins to the right.
-Hesitate. - Complete four and one-quarter spins to the left so that the horse is facing the left wall or fence.
+Hesitate - 3.
+Complete four and one-quarter spins to the left so that the horse is facing the left wall or fence.
 Hesitate. - 4.
-Beginning on the left lead, compete three circles to the left: the first two circles large and fast; the third circle small and slow.
+Beginning on the left lead, compete three circles to the left: the first two circles large and fast: the third circle small and slow.
 Change leads at the center of the arena. - 5.
-Complete three circles to the right: the first two circles large and fast; the third circle small and slow.
-Change leads at the center for the arena. - 6.
+Complete three circles to the right: the first two circles large and fast: the third circle small and slow.
+Change leads at the center of the arena.
+Hesitate. - 6.
 Begin a large circle to the left but do not close this circle.
-Run up the right side of the arena past the center marker and do a right rollback at least twenty feet (six meters) from the wall or fence no hesitation. - 7.
-Continue back around previous circle but to not close this circle.
-Run up the left side of the arena and past the center marker and do a left rollback at least twenty feet (six meters) from the wall or fence-no hesitation. - 8.
+Run up the right side of the arena past the center marker and do a right rollback at least twenty feet (six Meters) from the wall or fence no hesitation. - 7.
 Continue back around previous circle but do not close this circle.
-Run up the right side of the arena past the center marker and do a sliding stop at least twenty feet (six meters) from the wall or fence.
+Run up the left side of the arena and past the center marker and do a left rollback at least twenty feet (six Meters) from the wall or fence no hesitation.. - 8.
+Continue back around previous circle but do not close this circle.
+Run up the right side of the arena and past the center marker and do a sliding stop at least twenty feet (six Meters) from the wall or fence no hesitation.